refael-kohen/SampleTestReweigh/README.md

 ```
 In a similar way, we run the following similar command for the --sample-size-s of 10K 25K 50K 75K 100K 125K.

-The running time of one repetiton is ~3 hours.
+The running time of one repetiton is ~3 hours and takes ~100M of RAM memory.

 Plot graphs:
 ```sh